NaveenKY/Export/README.md

-# <a href="https://github.com/NaveenKY/Export">Export</a> : Export JSON to CSV
+# <a href="https://github.com/NaveenKY/Export">Export</a> : Export JSON to CSV/XLS
-Library that allows the client to export JSON to CSV using Javascript
+Library that allows the client to export JSON Data to CSV/XLS using Javascript

 Below are the few feature supported by Export: